mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 WEB_EXT_SOURCE_DIR=/path/to/my/extension
 ```

-Then you can just specify the run command without options:
+Then you can specify the run command without options:

 ```shell
 web-ext run
 ```

-A command line option will always override the environment variable.
+A command line option always overrides the environment variable.
 For example, this ignores the environment variable:

 ```shell
 web-ext run --source-dir=/another/path/to/source